-- a) Section 101.5612(1), F.S., states all electronic or electromechanical voting systems shall be thoroughly tested at the conclusion of maintenance and programming. - b) Tests shall be sufficient to determine that the voting system is properly programmed, the election is correctly defined on the voting system, and all of the voting system input, output, and communication devices are working properly. - c) The automatic tabulating equipment shall be tested on any day not more than 10 days prior to the commencement of early voting.
-Testing of the equipment will continue until satisfactorily completed. - d) Candidates are encouraged to attend public testing of equipment if possible. - e) A schedule of testing dates and locations is provided at qualifying or the candidate may call the SOE or visit web site www.bayvotes.org for the next scheduled testing date.
+- a) Section 101.5612(1), F.S., states all electronic or electromechanical voting systems shall be thoroughly tested at the conclusion of maintenance and programming.
+Tests shall be sufficient to determine that the voting system is properly programmed, the election is correctly defined on the voting system, and all of the voting system input, output, and communication devices are working properly. - b) The automatic tabulating equipment shall be tested Wednesday, not more than 10 days prior to the commencement of early voting.
+Testing of the equipment will continue until satisfactorily completed. - c) Candidates are encouraged to attend public testing of equipment if possible.
+A schedule of testing dates and locations is provided at qualifying or the candidate may call the SOE for the next scheduled testing date.

-K. Poll Watchers
+III.
+Poll Watchers